raspberrypilearning/Pedagogy-Quick-Reads/02 - Worked Examples/readme.md

 ## Using worked examples supports novices to develop their programming practice

 Worked examples demonstrate an ‘expert’ solution to a problem and are used in many subjects to support novices, who use the examples as blueprints for solving new but related problems.
 Learners who encounter worked examples in conjunction with practice problems are more likely to develop and assimilate strategies for solving similar problems[^1].

 ### Summary

 #### Well-designed worked examples:

 * Help reduce extraneous cognitive load on learners
-* Aid learners in assimilating new knowledge into their existing understanding
+* Aid learners in assimilating new knowledge into their existing nderstanding
 * Are especially useful for novices during the early stages of learning

 #### Good worked examples: